Mini-Chef/hardware/README.md

-# hardware
+# Development repository the mini-chef hardware and firmware

-Repository to storage hardware files and software